The best smart exercise bikes of 2021 | CNN Underscored

 The NordicTrack S22i bike's workouts are addictive and efficient, and we were truly transported by the travel rides.
 Want to bike (with a trainer) up the slopes of Mount Fuji?
 Or through Patagonia with a life coach?
 This is your bike.

-We also loved how leaderboard-motivated riders can seemingly find a live riding pack every 1 to 5 minutes in the new “sessions” feature regardless of when the class first aired, and how you can really make sure you’re working as hard as the instructors want you to work with very clear resistance, output and cadence numbers.
+We also loved how leaderboard-motivated riders can seemingly find a live riding pack every one to five minutes in the new “sessions” feature regardless of when the class first aired, and how you can really make sure you’re working as hard as the instructors want you to work with very clear resistance, output and cadence numbers.

 Peloton, at press time, had just launched a “strive” score, which uses the readings from your heart rate monitor to deliver a score based on how much time you spend in each of the heart rate zones — the higher the zone, the more your score goes up.
 It’s a great way to compare your performance across workouts whether you’re on the bike or on the mat.

-The ability to flip the screen around, set up a yoga mat and do off-bike workouts like barre, palates, yoga and meditation live or on demand with the same, excellent instructors completes its category dominance .
-The “Works” Bike+ — the model we tested — is $2,795 and comes with 2lb weights, shoes, a bike mat, a yoga mat and a resistance band, though it was a little annoying to have to skip over classes where the instructor was using a different kind of resistance band than what actually came with the bike, and/or heavier weights.
+The ability to flip the screen around, set up a yoga mat and do off-bike workouts like barre, Pilates, yoga and meditation live or on demand with the same excellent instructors completes its category dominance.
+The “Works” Bike+ — the model we tested — is $2,795 and comes with 2-pound weights, shoes, a bike mat, a yoga mat and a resistance band, though it was a little annoying to have to skip over classes where the instructor was using a different kind of resistance band than what actually came with the bike, and/or heavier weights.
 In those cases, you’ll need to supply your own.

 The SoulCycle bike was by far the sturdiest of the bikes we tested.
 If getting out of the saddle a lot or doing the SoulCycle sway as you power up hills is your thing, this is your best bike match.